Art Spiegelman

-Itzhak Avraham ben Zeev Spiegelman (/ˈspiːgəlmən/ SPEE-gəl-mən; born February 15, 1948), professionally known as Art Spiegelman, is an American cartoonist, editor, and comics advocate best known for his graphic novel Maus.
+Itzhak Avraham ben Zeev Spiegelman (/ˈspiːgəlmən/ SPEE-gəl-mən; born February 15, 1948), professionally known as Art Spiegelman, is a Polish-American cartoonist, editor, and comics advocate best known for his graphic novel Maus.
 His work as co-editor on the comics magazines Arcade and Raw has been influential, and from 1992 he spent a decade as contributing artist for The New Yorker.
 He is married to designer and editor Françoise Mouly and is the father of writer Nadja Spiegelman.
 In September 2022, the National Book Foundation announced that he would receive the Medal for Distinguished Contribution to American Letters.

 Spiegelman began his career with Topps (a bubblegum and trading card company) in the mid-1960s, which was his main financial support for two decades; there he co-created parodic series such as Wacky Packages in the 1960s and Garbage Pail Kids in the 1980s.
 He gained prominence in the underground comix scene in the 1970s with short, experimental, and often autobiographical work.
-A selection of these strips appeared in the collection Breakdowns in 1977, after which Spiegelman turned focus to the book-length Maus, about his relationship with his father, a Holocaust survivor.
-The postmodern book depicts Germans as cats, Jews as mice, ethnic Poles as pigs, and citizens of the United States as dogs.
-It took 13 years to create until its completion in 1991.
+A selection of these strips appeared in the collection Breakdowns in 1977, after which Spiegelman turned his focus to the book-length Maus, about his relationship with his father, a Holocaust survivor.
+The postmodern graphic novel depicts Germans as cats, Jews as mice, ethnic Poles as pigs, and citizens of the United States as dogs.
+Spiegelman spent 13 years on the project, completing it in 1991.
 In 1992 it won a special Pulitzer Prize and has gained a reputation as a pivotal work.

 Spiegelman and Mouly edited eleven issues of Raw from 1980 to 1991.
 The oversized comics and graphics magazine helped introduce talents who became prominent in alternative comics, such as Charles Burns, Chris Ware, and Ben Katchor, and introduced several foreign cartoonists to the English-speaking comics world.
 Beginning in the 1990s, the couple worked for The New Yorker, which Spiegelman left to work on In the Shadow of No Towers (2004), about his reaction to the September 11 attacks in New York in 2001.

 Spiegelman advocates for greater comics literacy.
 As an editor, a teacher, and a lecturer, Spiegelman has promoted better understanding of comics and has mentored younger cartoonists.